nearst/laconia/packages/laconia-batch/README.md

 #### Events

-There are events that you can listen to when `laconia-batch` is working.
+There are events that you can listen to when `@laconia/batch` is working.

 * item: `laconiaContext, item`
   * Fired on every item read.